MSX Assembly Page

 Writing and reading the VRAM

-Since the VRAM is not directly connected to the CPU, communication with it needs to be done through the VDP.
-On the MSX, the process of writing bytes to the VRAM consists of two steps, first one needs to set the VDP’s ‘address counter’ and the mode (read or write access), and then the program can output (or input) a number of bytes to the VDP, which is interfaced with the VRAM.
-The setting of the address counter has to be done like this:
+The process of writing to the VRAM by directly accessing the VDP I/O ports consists of two steps, first set the VDP’s address counter and the mode (read or write access), and then the program can output (or input) a sequence of bytes to the VDP, which writes or reads the VRAM.
+The address counter is set as follows:

-The setting of the upper three bits in register 14 was added in the v9938 VDP (as opposed to the MSX1 TMS9918A) because of the larger amount of VRAM, 128kb instead of 16kb, and hence the larger addressing space.
-Anyways, those bits need to be set first, and then the bits 0-13 have to be written using two consecutive OUTs to port #99.
+The upper three bits in r#14 were added in the V9938 VDP to support the larger amount of VRAM, 128 kB instead of the 16 kB of the TMS9918.
+Those bits should be set first, and then bits 0-13 have to be written using two consecutive OUTs to port #99.
 To clarify a bit more:

 MSB 7 6 5 4 3 2 1 0 LSB